iqm-finland/sphinx-multiversion-contrib/docs/templates.rst

 Templates
 =========

-``sphinx-multiversion`` does not change the look of your HTML output by default.
+``sphinx-multiversion-contrib`` does not change the look of your HTML output by default.
 Instead, you can customize the template to cater to your needs.